Quotations and Allusions in

 Corbin Scott Carnell, Bright Shadow of Reality: C. S. Lewis and

-discussion of Romanticism as “a genus which contains many species”, with
+detailed discussion of Romanticism as “a genus which contains many

-special reference to Lewis and the way his peculiar intense longing will or
+species”, with special reference to Lewis and the way his peculiar intense

 Alexandre Dumas, etc. :